bkerler/sattracker/README.md

-# Sattracker
-Standalone Satellite Tracker Project
-(c) B. Kerler 2020
+# Sattracker - Standalone Satellite Tracker Project, (c) B. Kerler 2020
  Licensed under MIT

-## What is this about:
+## What this is about:
 Creating a device to display satellite names and positions by pointing at them at the sky, and for helping to point satellite dishes/antennas to the right spot using a standalone offline device, based on daily tle database data.

 ## Hardware
 - Esp32 WRoom DevC